Non-Collaborative User Simulators for Tool Agents: Introduction

-In our experiments, we leverage two benchmarks, MultiWOZ \citep{multiwoz} and $\tau$-bench \citep{tau_bench}, to create stateful dialogue environments and conduct comprehensive experiments to validate our simulator's effectiveness in revealing the vulnerabilities of agents.
-We demonstrate that non-collaborative user behaviors lead to significant performance degradation for state-of-the-art LLMs and provide a detailed analysis of how each behavior category impairs agent's API utilization and dialogue management abilities.
-Moreover, when small LLMs are trained exclusively on typical (collaborative) scenarios, performance improvements on non-collaborative behaviors significantly lag behind those on collaborative behaviors.
-These results suggest that the performance of current tool agents may be overestimated and that our user simulator can preemptively diagnose their potential weaknesses in real-world deployments.
-By implementing our simulator on both MultiWOZ and $\tau$-bench, we demonstrate the framework's adaptability across dialogue environments with varying characteristics.
-The framework can be easily extended to other benchmarks by simply incorporating the descriptions of benchmark-specific APIs and tasks.
-We hope that researchers working on tool agents adapt our simulator to their own tasks for training and testing their agents against the complexities and challenges of real-world deployments.
+In our main experiments, we leverage MultiWOZ \citep{multiwoz} and $\tau$-bench \citep{tau_bench}, to create stateful task-oriented dialogue environments and conduct comprehensive experiments to reveal the vulnerabilities of agents.
+We demonstrate that non-collaborative user behaviors lead to significant performance degradation for state-of-the-art LLMs.
+Our detailed analysis reveals how each behavior category impairs LLMs: unavailable service and incomplete utterance modes lead to immature tool utilization of the agents, while tangential and impatience modes expose shortcomings in their dialogue management.
+Moreover, when small LLMs are trained exclusively on typical (collaborative) scenarios, as many practitioners would do for the deployment of their services, the performance improvements on non-collaborative behaviors significantly lag behind those on collaborative behaviors.
+Lastly, we extend our non-collaborative user simulators to ColBench \citep{colbench} (which does not involve tool use) and MINT \citep{mint} (which involves user-agent collaboration) and observe disparate performance patterns across benchmarks.
+These results demonstrate that our extensible framework can preemptively diagnose potential agent weaknesses and yield insights across diverse domains.
+We hope that researchers working on LLM agents adapt our simulator to their own tasks for training and testing their agents against the complexities and challenges of real-world deployments.